Making informed food choices is about:

 Ellyn Satter Institute provides resources to build healthy relationships with food and bring the joy back into eating.

 Read up about healthier beverage options for your family, such as water, milk and smoothies.

 Resources for families

 - Find information on how to make nutritious breakfasts, lunches and snacks and deal with picky eaters.

-- Read about how to help your toddler develop healthy eating habits for a lifetime.
+- Read about how to help your toddler develop healthy eating habits.

 - Read about nutrition for young athletes.